-If you abstain from voting on Proposal Two or Proposal Three, the abstention will have the same effect as a vote against the proposal.
-If you abstain from voting on Proposal One or Proposal Four, the abstention will not have an effect on the outcome of the vote.
+If you abstain from voting on Proposal Two, Proposal Three, or Proposal Four, the abstention will have the same effect as a vote against the proposal.
+If you abstain from voting on Proposal One, the abstention will not have an effect on the outcome of the vote.